googleapis/google-cloud-cpp/doc/contributor/howto-guide-setup-cmake-environment.md

-# How-to Guide: Setup for CMake-based builds
+# How-to Guide: Set Up for CMake-based builds

-This document describes how to setup your workstation to build the Google Cloud C++ client libraries using CMake.
+This document describes how to set up your workstation to build the Google Cloud C++ client libraries using CMake.
 The intended audience is developers of the client libraries that want to verify their changes will work with CMake and/or prefer to use CMake for whatever reason.